-Doctors frequently interrupt patients while they are telling their medical tale during an appointment.
-Studies have shown that doctors are interrupting patients just 12 seconds into their opening statements describing their symptoms and issues – both in emergency departments and in primary care offices.
+Doctors interrupting patients when they are telling their “story” can negatively impact care and outcomes.
+In fact, studies show that, on average. doctors interrupt patients just 12 seconds into their opening statements describing their symptoms and issues – both in emergency departments and in primary care offices.

 When doctors (and other medical professionals) interrupt patients, patients can easily lose their train of thought, causing them to leave out important details.
-When a doctor takes control of the conversation and steers patients to another topic, this could move the focus of the appointment in the wrong direction.
+And when a doctor takes control of the conversation and steers patients to another topic, this could move the focus of the appointment in the wrong direction.

 How long would patients speak if given a chance?

 Many doctors fear that if they don’t interrupt their patients, the patients will go on for an excessive amount of time, putting even more pressure on the doctor’s already tight schedule.

 However, that is likely not a well-founded fear.
 One study found that patients spoke for an average of 92 seconds when they were not interrupted.
 Additionally, the research found that 78% of patients had finished their initial statement in two minutes.
 Only a small percentage talked for longer than five minutes.

 What can you do if your doctor interrupts you?

 - Before you go to the doctor, write out your narrative story.
 What symptoms are you experiencing?
 When?
 What are you doing when it occurs?
 How is it impacting your life?

 - At the beginning of your appointment, make sure you tell your doctor why you are there and what your goals are for the appointment.

 - Refer to your written notes while telling your story.
 If your doctor interrupts you, get back on track.